More often than not, Israel seems to be in the news when it comes to a crisis in the Middle East.

 While the tap water is generally safe, you will want to be careful if you are only in Israel on a short trip, as different mineral contents can mean an upset stomach if you’re not quite used to the consistency.
-For short trips you might want to consider using refillable water bottles and replenishing from hotel or accommodation water coolers where available.
+For short trips, you might want to consider using refillable water bottles and replenishing from a hotel or accommodation water coolers where available.

 As a primarily Jewish nation, the food in Israel is often Kosher, with the exception of Christian communities or more secular cities such as Tel Aviv.
-In practice this isn’t an issue as it simply might limit the range of food you might find available at a given restaurant, as the dishes they serve might be based on kosher laws.
+In practice, this isn’t an issue as it simply might limit the range of food you might find available at a given restaurant, as the dishes they serve might be based on kosher laws.

 Vegetarians can rejoice because Israel is a country with an abundance of excellent veggie and even vegan dishes.
 It’s also a wonderful country for foodies, and you’ll be able to indulge in a range of local cuisine from hummus to falafel.